pablocasares/enricher/docs/configuration/eql_syntax.md

 `ENRICH WITH <enricher-name>`

 Where:

 - `<enricher-name>` : The selected enricher in enrichment configuration json.

 An enricher can be any data source that works with Json messages.

 ### Output Stream

-The `INSERT INTO` clause allows us to define what stream to use as the output stream, this clause can be complemented with `PARTITION BY` clause that allows us repartition the output stream by a field.
+The `INSERT INTO` clause allows us to define what stream to use as the output stream, this clause can be complemented with `PARTITION BY` clause that allows us repartition the output stream by a specific field.
 If we omit the `PARTITION BY` clause, the enricher will use the current partition key of the input stream.

 ## Examples